acidanthera/VirtualSMC/Dual Battery Support.md

 Notify (\_SB.PCI0.LPC.EC.BAT1, 0x01)
 ```

-Now let's find out on which Method(s) each Notifier(s) is included/executed, here i listed all the methods containing the notifiers that need patching for our example:
+Now let's find out on which Method(s) each Notifier(s) is included/executed, here i listed all the methods containing the notifiers that need patching, in our example:

 ```
                    Method (_Q22, 0, NotSerialized)  // _Qxx: EC Query, xx=0x00-0xFF